CRITICAL INFRASTRUCTURE

 These will supersede the need to use layer 2 encryption protocols such as the IEEE’s MACsec which has had limited uptake.

-Last but not least: Address the Top Four OT Threats
+Address the Top Four OT Threats

 - Use Zero Trust to limit access to verified, known applications.